 According to MO Rev. Stat. § 452.375(2), joint legal custody

 means that the parents share the decision-making rights, responsibilities, and authority relating to the health, education and welfare of the child, and, unless allocated, apportioned, or decreed, the parents shall confer with one another in the exercise of decision-making rights, responsibilities, and authority.

 According to MO Rev. Stat. § 452.375(3), joint physical custody

 means an order awarding each of the parents significant, but not necessarily equal, periods of time during which a child resides with or is under the care and supervision of each of the parents.
 Joint physical custody shall be shared by the parents in such a way as to assure the child of frequent, continuing and meaningful contact with both parents.

 According to MO Rev. Stat. § 452.375(4), third-party custody

 means a third party designated as a legal and physical custodian pursuant to subdivision (5) of subsection 5 of this section.

 When a parent is awarded sole custody, the other parent, known as the non-custodial parent, is given visitation rights that entitle him or her to spend time with his or her child, too.
 Supervised visitation may be required if the non-custodial parent has been found guilty of specific offenses to the child whereby the child was the victim of that offense, e.g., neglect or abuse.

 Missouri Family Law Attorneys

 As you can see, there are a lot of factors that are considered by the courts when determining a child custody arrangement in Missouri, which makes predicting an outcome pretty difficult.
 This is why it's important that you retain an experienced family law attorney who has extensive knowledge and expertise of the state's processes.
-To ensure that your rights are protected, and your concerns are voiced, contact the Joshua Wilson Law Firm today at (816) 331-9968 today for a consultation.
+To ensure that your rights are protected, and your concerns are voiced, contact the Higher Level Legal Law Firm today at (816) 331-9968 today for a consultation.